Frequently Asked TMJ Questions – Las Vegas, NV

-A TMJ disorder (also known as TMD) can have many different causes, and it can be treated several different ways depending on your situation.
+A TMJ disorder (also known as a TMD) can have many different causes, and it can be treated several different ways depending on your situation.
 It’s important to take the time to learn as much as you can about your condition so that you know exactly what kind of care you need.
-Dr. Pamela West has plenty of training in TMJ therapy and can answer any questions you might have; schedule a free consultation with us if you’re concerned about your jaw pain.
+Dr. Pam West has plenty of training in TMJ therapy and can answer any questions you might have.
+Schedule a free consultation with us if you’re concerned about your jaw pain.
 Here are just a few things our patients often ask.

 What Causes TMJ Disorder?